Special Constables Act 1838

 The Special Constables Act 1838 (1 & 2 Vict. c.
 80) was an act of the Parliament of the United Kingdom.

 Preamble

 The act dealt with financial matters connected with the appointment and payment of the aforesaid constables; it provided for the companies employing the labourers and others to bear the cost of the constables and also limited any such claims which were deemed to be unreasonable.

-Repeal
+Subsequent developments

-The act was repealed by the Statute Law Revision Act 1874 (No. 2) (37 & 38 Vict. c.
-96).
+Section 4 of the act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1874 (No. 2) (37 & 38 Vict. c.
+96), which came into force on 9 August 1844.